 Schizophrenia is the most common form of psychosis.
 It is a lifelong condition, which can take on either a chronic form or a form with relapsing and remitting episodes of acute illness.
 It is a disorder which not only affects patients but also family and close friends.

-- Family history - ongoing research is beginning to identify specific genetic variants and pathways that increase susceptibility to schizophrenia.
+- Family history - specific genetic variants and pathways that increase susceptibility to schizophrenia have been identified.

 - Intrauterine and perinatal complications - eg, premature birth, low birth weight.